 But what if there was a third option of surveillance camera that suited business owners’ growing needs?

 Instead of a DVR or NVR system, Verkada security cameras have a built-in Solid State Drive, or SSD.
 A SSD supports reading and writing data in a permanent state, even without power.
 Footage is recorded, processed, and stored all on the camera, negating the need for additional equipment or boxes.

 These cameras are also powered by a single Ethernet cable, with one PoE to operate.
 But that only scratches the surface of how advanced this camera system is…

-Verkada security cameras are created with powerful AI and machine learning capabilities: facial and object recognition, robust analytics, and computer vision.
-This AI technology allows for a wide selection of other built-in features:
+Verkada security cameras are created with powerful AI and machine learning capabilities.
+Facial and object recognition, robust analytics, and computer vision are just a few.

 Access archived or live feeds on any device or browser with remote access